Synthetic genomics

 Synthetic genomics is a nascent field of synthetic biology that uses aspects of genetic modification on pre-existing life forms, or artificial gene synthesis to create new DNA or entire lifeforms.

 Overview

-Synthetic genomics is unlike genetic modification in the sense that it does not use naturally occurring genes in its life forms.
+Synthetic genomics is unlike genetic modification in the sense that it does not use naturally occurring genes in lifeforms.
 It may make use of custom designed base pair series, though in a more expanded and presently unrealized sense synthetic genomics could utilize genetic codes that are not composed of the two base pairs of DNA that are currently used by life.

 The development of synthetic genomics is related to certain recent technical abilities and technologies in the field of genetics.
 The ability to construct long base pair chains cheaply and accurately on a large scale has allowed researchers to perform experiments on genomes that do not exist in nature.
 Coupled with the developments in protein folding models and decreasing computational costs the field of synthetic genomics is beginning to enter a productive stage of vitality.